NicklasVraa/ELABorate/README.md

 # **ELABorate**
 ELABorate is a circuit analysis tool capable of pure symbolic analysis, as well as partial or complete numerical evaluation.
 Currently written and run in MATLAB.
 ELABorate is geared towards circuit analysis and design, but has applications for any general system analysis, such as controller design.
 The plan is to either move to a standalone application, when MATLAB coder gains support for the symbolic math toolbox, or move to Python and the SymPy library.

-See the [Wiki](https://github.com/NicklasVraa/ELABorate/wiki/) for a run-down of the program's features, or check out my [bachelor's thesis](https://github.com/NicklasVraa/ELABorate/blob/master/ELABorate.pdf) for all the details.
+See the [Wiki](https://github.com/NicklasVraa/ELABorate/wiki/) for a run-down of the program's features, or check out my [bachelor's thesis](https://github.com/NicklasVraa/ELABorate/blob/master/ELABorate.pdf) (work in progress) for all the details.

 [**Download**](https://github.com/NicklasVraa/ELABorate/raw/master/builds/ELABorate.mltbx)